-Barings is aware of fraudulent accounts on social media, instant messaging platforms and certain websites impersonating Barings investment specialists.
-Barings does not conduct business on instant messaging platforms.
+Barings is aware of fraudulent accounts on WhatsApp and certain websites impersonating Barings investment specialists.
+Barings does not conduct business on messaging applications like WhatsApp.
 If you have been contacted by a suspected fraudulent account, please report it to Enterprise Cybersecurity via our Contact Us page.

 Cyber Safety & Fraud Advice